Super-smart resources to help you win

 Graphics can simplify the message.
 If a process is complex or contains several steps that are very technical, it is highly recommended that you use graphics to depict the process.
 There’s no need to explain the illustration further when your content is already clear and concise— a caption and title is enough.

 A quick bonus tip: For captions, message the value of the process instead of just restating the obvious.

 Have you made a strong case in the proposal?
 Is the proposal clear and concise?
 If yes to both questions, pat yourself on the back because you’ve done a great job!

 If you’re thinking about how to conclude the proposal, stop right there.
 Trust us, the reader may glance over a conclusion if they read it at all.
 Conclusions are not necessary because clients expect only relevant information.
 You’ve answered yes to the top two questions, right?
 That means you’ve made your point and the evaluator is clear on how to proceed.

 So, there you have it!
-Your ten foolproof tips to write short, yet effective proposals that can increase your chances of another win.
+Your 10 tips to write short, yet effective proposals that can increase your chances of another win.
 Remember, the goal is to write once, limit error, and secure the contract.
-To employ these tips and improve accuracy, use a proposal management solution that makes it easy.
+To employ these tips and improve accuracy, use proposal management software that makes it easy.